Published online Jan 27, 2023. doi: 10.4240/wjgs.v15.i1.49

 Published online: January 27, 2023

-Nearly 66% of instances of gastric cancer (GC), which has the second-highest death rate of all cancers, occur in developing countries.
-The only curative treatment for patients is considered to be a radical surgery, which increases the likelihood of a successful cure and lengthens patient survival.
+Nearly 66% of occurrences of gastric cancer (GC), which has the second-highest death rate of all cancers, arise in developing countries.
+In several cancers, the predictive significance of inflammatory markers has been established.

-To investigate more clinical characteristics and develop a specific nomogram to forecast OS for GC patients.
+To identify clinical characteristics and develop a specific nomogram to determine overall survival for GC patients.

 Nine hundred and four GC patients treated at the First Affiliated Hospital of Anhui Medical University between January 2010 and January 2013 were recruited.
-Prognostic risk variables were screened using the Cox analysis.
-The C-index and receiver operator characteristic (ROC) curve were used to construct and evaluate the nomogram.
+Prognostic risk variables were screened for Cox analysis.
+The C index, receiver operator characteristic (ROC) curve, and decision curve analysis were used to evaluate the nomogram.

-TNM stage, carcinoembryonic antigen, systemic immune-inflammation index, and age were identified as independent predictive variables by multivariate analysis.
-The systemic immune-inflammation index value was superior to that of other inflammatory indicators.
-The ROC indicated the nomogram had a higher area under the curve than other factors, and its C-index for assessing the validation and training groups of GC patients was extremely reliable.
+Tumor node metastasis stage, carcinoembryonic antigen, systemic immune-inflammation index, and age were identified as independent predictive variables by multivariate analysis.
+Systemic immune-inflammation index value was superior to that of other inflammatory indicators.
+The ROC indicated the nom